sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 In the PMLC, an IT project is typically expected to produce between 21 and 39 project management artefacts, would require between 48 and 60 project management activities, and would involve 16 stakeholders.
 Note that in the 16 stakeholders only 5 of them are from the IT Branch (though in reality it's much more than this as I'll explain later).

-I argue that this method of managing funds for IT initiatives does the following:
+We argue that this method of managing funds for IT initiatives does the following:

 - promotes risks instead of reducing them;
 - results in incorrect investment decisions;